-The Coolock, Artane & District Historical Society has recently been founded and is planning various events for 2018.
+The Coolock, Artane & District Historical Society was founded in 2018.
+We are currently on hiatus.

 If anyone would like to sign up to receive e-mail updates on upcoming meetings and events, please do so here and we’ll be in touch!